bok1c4/Server-Client-Communication/notes.md

 1. Two machines being able to communicate over the same network.
 2. Two machines being able to communicate over the two different networks.

+## Local Network

+1. Scan the machines on the network
+2. Get the list of the machines on the network

 Sending messages (like text)
 Sending files (any files)